IMSweeney/Udacity_Mouse_Maze_Project/README.md

 path.reverse()
 return path
 ```

+Since breadth-first search always finds the optimal path this algorithm guarantees that we take the best path between two nodes.

+### Exploration
+The breadth-first algorithm described in the previous section is good but it cannot explore new nodes, only plan a path to nodes have already been seen.
+To remedy this we need another path planning algorithm one level above this.
+This algorithm works as follows:
+1. Each time a new node is added to the graph it is also added to a frontier set
+2. When a node is visited it is removed from the frontier
+3. If there is not currently a path being followed, choose the next frontier node to move to
+4. Find the path to this node using the breadth-first algorithm above
+5. move along this path

+How this path is chosen is borrowed from heuristic search algorithms like A\*.
+Each node on the frontier is scored based on a combination of aspects.
+The wrinkle for this specific problem is that this combination changes depending on the phase of exploration that the robot is in.
+Firstly, there are two runs of the maze.
+This heuristic scoring only applies to the first, or exploration run, since the second run always has the goal cells as the node to path to.
+Secondly, the first run can be split up into two phases: The first pahse is for simply finding the goal.
+For ...

 ## Refinement
 *The process of improving upon the algorithms and techniques used is clearly documented.
 Both the initial and final solutions are reported, along with intermediate solutions, if necessary.*